unistbig/netGO/README.md

 # load("brcaresult.RData")
 ```

-Running this exmaple takes 5 to 25 minutes depending on the system used.
-The analysis retuls of netGO is shown below.<br>
+Running this example takes 5 to 25 minutes depending on the system used.
+The analysis results of netGO is shown below.<br>

 <img src ='https://user-images.githubusercontent.com/6457691/70370939-f5f68880-190f-11ea-9615-b11fb789fd0e.png'></img>